Enter the IBAN number without spaces. The validator will automatically format and validate it.

 IBAN validation involves several steps to ensure the accuracy and authenticity of the account number.
 The process includes both format validation and check digit verification, making it a robust system for preventing errors in international transactions.

 Each country that uses the IBAN system has its own specific format for domestic bank account numbers, which affects the overall IBAN length and structure.
-Understanding these variations is crucial for proper validation and processing of international payments.
+Understanding these variations is important for proper validation and processing of international payments.

 | Country | Length | Format Example | Structure |